WWE WrestleMania X8 (video game): Modes

 The game features a Path of a Champion mode, a single player mode in which a player can attempt a championship path and make an attempt to win it.
 The titles offered are the WWF Heavyweight Championship, WWF Intercontinental Championship, WWF European Championship, WWF Light Heavyweight Championship, WWF Hardcore Championship and WWF World Tag Team Championship.
 There are four difficulties in which to play the mode, and there are a variety of unlockables for winning championships with particular wrestlers.

 Another mode in the game is the Battle for the Belts mode, in which a player can go after one of 51 fictional belts, some of which actually resemble real title belts from other promotions, such as the XPW World Heavyweight Championship, the IWGP Heavyweight Championship, the WCW Hardcore Championship, the NWA Worlds Heavyweight Championship, and the AWA World Heavyweight Championship (circa 1970's).
-Battle for the Belts even has the WWF Women's Championship, despite the belt itself not being featured in the Path of a Champion mode, as well as the Smoking Skull and Brahma Bull Championships (the latter of which was never actually seen on WWF programming).
+Battle for the Belts even has the WWF Women's Championship, as well as the Smoking Skull and Brahma Bull Championships (the latter of which was never actually seen on WWF programming).
 A player can challenge either the CPU controlled wrestler who holds the belt or another player who has the belt in an attempt to win it.
 A player can customize the belt by naming it and changing its color.
 The game also features a Create-A-Wrestler mode in which a wrestler can be created with customized appearance, moves, profile, and a wide variety of other options.